 AR in Social Media

-- YouTube and Pinterest: These visual channels have introduced AR-based virtual makeup try-on to entice viewers.
+- Pinterest: This visual platform has introduced AR-based virtual makeup try-on to entice viewers.

-- Instagram and TikTok: The short video-sharing platforms have their own branded AR effects for their users.
+- Instagram & TikTok: The short video-sharing platforms have their own branded AR effects for their users.

 Innovative Uses of Augmented Reality